Robustic/Jumptonext/README.md

 ## How Jumptonext works

-Jumptonext uses on the background [Realtime API](https://digitransit.fi/en/developers/apis/4-realtime-api/).
-Timeschedules and stop informations are collected as realtime from the Realtime API.
+Jumptonext uses [Realtime API](https://digitransit.fi/en/developers/apis/4-realtime-api/) provided by the external service provider ([[Realtime API license](https://digitransit.fi/en/developers/)).
+Timetables and stop informations are collected as realtime from the Realtime API.
 Queries to the API are done according to the user activities.

 Map in the Jumptonext view is generated with [Leaflet](https://leafletjs.com/).
 Map is [OpenStreetMap](https://www.openstreetmap.org/copyright) which is open data.

 <img src="https://github.com/Robustic/Jumptonext/blob/master/documentation/architecture.png" width="534">

 Information is got directly from the external APIs because up-to-date information is needed.
 General stop information is got only once when application starts on the browser because general stop information is not changed so often and mount of the information is large.
-Detailed realtime timetables for the selected stops are updated every 10th second because mount of the information is limited.
+Detailed realtime timetables for the selected stops are updated every 10th second because mount of the information is limited and up-to-date information is needed.

 Testing of the Jumptonext is carried out with Jest.
 All the most important functions and components are tested.